QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/threads.md

 * 🎉 Process events
 * ...

-It's responsible for Android Life-cycle so it's the one executing methods such as `onCreate`, `onResume` and so on.
+It's responsible for Android Lifecycle, so it's the one executing methods such as `onCreate`, `onResume` and so on.
 </div><div>

-As this main thread is responsible for many things, we can't execute some code that takes too long, otherwise it will result in an **ANR = Android Not Responding** which basically mean the app crashed.
+As this main thread is responsible for many things, we can't execute some code that takes too long, otherwise it will result in an **ANR = Android Not Responding** which basically means the app crashed.

 So, when we need to run code that takes a long time, we either: